Rural Domestic Violence and Child Victimization Enforcement Grant Program (16.589)

 Credentials/Documentation

+Preapplication coordination is required.
+Environmental impact information is not required for this program.
+An environmental impact assessment is not required for this listing.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-Application forms furnished by the Federal agency, in accordance with 28 CFR, Part 66 (Common Rule), must be used for this program.
+OVW will provide an annual solicitation.

 Application Procedure